Kotlin/KEEP/proposals/collection-literals.md

 The restrictions and the overload resolution algorithm suggested further will help us to make the resolution algorithm distinguish `List<Int>` vs `List<Double>` kinds of overloads.

 > [!NOTE]
-> When we say `List` vs `Set` kinds of overloads we mean all sorts of overloads where the "outer" type is different.
+> When we say `List` vs `Set` kinds of overloads, we mean all sorts of overloads where the "outer" type is different.
-> When we say `List<Int>` vs `List<Double>` kinds of overloads we mean all sorts of overloads where the "inner" type is different.
+> When we say `List<Int>` vs `List<Double>` kinds of overloads, we mean all sorts of overloads where the "inner" type is different.

 -   `List<Int>` vs `Set<Int>` typically emerges when one of the overloads is the "main" overload, and another one is just a convenience overload that delegates to the "main" overload.
     Such overloads won't be supported because it's generally unknown which of the overloads is the "main" overload,